-In September 2017 and November 2018, the Company completed a non-brokered financing by way of issuance of convertible debentures, whereby \$330,000 of the debentures were held by directors and officers of the Company (refer to Note 7a and 7b for terms of the convertible debentures).
+In September 2017 and November 2018, the Company completed a non-brokered financing by way of issuance of convertible debentures, whereby \$330,000 of the debentures were issued to directors and officers of the Company (refer to notes 5(a) and 5(b) for terms of the convertible debentures).
 The convertible debentures are secured against the assets of the Company.
-As December 31, 2019 \$105,000 of the 2017 debenture is held by directors and officers of the Company.
+As of December 31, 2020, \$105,000 of the 2017 Debentures is held by directors and officers of the Company.